OwnersUp/ownersup.com/_posts/2021-09-22-a-deep-dive-into-goal-prioritization.md

 There is a world of difference between etching notches into a to-do list and optimizing your goal prioritization.

-Do you ever wonder why –[**according to Forbes**](https://www.forbes.com/sites/kevinkruse/2015/07/10/to-do-lists-time-management/?sh=324ca3304413) – entrepreneurial icons like Richard Branson don't bother with to-do lists?
+Do you ever wonder why –&nbsp;[**according to Forbes**](https://www.forbes.com/sites/kevinkruse/2015/07/10/to-do-lists-time-management/?sh=324ca3304413)&nbsp;– entrepreneurial icons like Richard Branson don't bother with to-do lists?
 One of the primary reasons is due to the lack of goal prioritization involved.
 They don't include a system helping business owners decipher the value these tasks or projects bring to your organization.
 You just end up chasing checkmarks, losing sight of your overall vision, and aligning your business objectives with your values.

 I was guilty of this mistake when I started my business.
 Actually, I ran into all three problems listed above at the earliest stages of my entrepreneurial journey and evolution.
 By checking off the shortest to-do items, it fooled me into thinking I was being productive.
 In reality, I was avoiding the time-consuming projects and tasks that lay outside my comfort zone.
 And I didn’t even realize I was veering so far off-path.